genetics-of-dna-methylation-consortium/godmc_phase2/README.md

 ## Welcome to GoDMC phase 2 analysis pipeline.

-This repository contains the scripts to run the goDMC pipeline which includes:
+This repository contains the scripts to run the GoDMC pipeline which includes:

-* genome-wide scans for DNA methylation quantitative trait loci
+* Genome-wide scans for DNA methylation quantitative trait loci
 * GWAS of DNAm derived phenotypes
 * EWAS of genetic phenotypes